Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Introduction

-In an attempt to address such a pretraining gap, this paper presents a unified text-based person retrieval pipeline tailored to address domain adaptation at both image and region levels.
-Our proposed framework comprises two integral components: Domain-aware Diffusion (DaD) and Multi-granularity Relation Alignment (MRA).
-The DaD component bridges the domain gap by diffusing the distribution of synthetically generated images from the source pretraining dataset towards the target domain exemplified by CUHK-PEDES.
+In an attempt to solve this problem, we present a unified text-based person retrieval pipeline tailored to address domain adaptation at both image and region levels.
+Our proposed pipeline comprises two integral components: Domain-aware Diffusion (DaD) and Multi-granularity Relation Alignment (MRA).
+The DaD component bridges the domain gap by diffusing the distribution of synthetically generated images from the source pretraining dataset towards the target domain, exemplified by CUHK-PEDES.
 This migration process effectively aligns the visual characteristics of the data across domains.
 In other words, Domain-aware Diffusion generates domain-aligned data for pretraining.
 The synthetic data forms the Synthetic Domain-Aligned dataset (SDA).
-We show some examples of SDA in Figure~\ref{fig: examples}, and it is obvious that the style of SDA is more closely to the target domain compared with MALS.
+We show some examples of SDA in Fig.~\ref{fig: examples}, and it is obvious that the SDA style is closer to the target domain compared to MALS.
 In Table~\ref{tab: fid}, we report the FID of MALS, GE-SD1.5, and SDA.
 GE-SD1.5 is a dataset consisting of synthetic images, the generation of which directly adopts Stable Diffusion 1.5~\cite{sd15}, and the prompts to guide the image generation are the text from CUHK-PEDES.
 The FID of SDA is about $54.85\%, 36.69\%$ lower than that of GE-SD1.5 and MALS respectively, indicating the better synthetic image quality of SDA.